mrjacobbloom/pattern-matcher.js/README.md

 was any way to do something similar in JavaScript, or if it even makes sense to ask that, this is what I came up with.

-I've been updating it as we learned more kinds and uses of pattern matching.
-The code's getting prettier but it's still not that easy to read and it uses all kinds of Proxies and fakeout constructors to hack JavaScript syntax.

-Note: 10% of the hacking could probably be removed if I wasn't so attached to the `new` keyword.
-But I like `new` so
+The code's getting prettier but it's still got a ways to go before it'd be suitable for use in any kind of production environment.
+It usesa number of Proxies and fakeout constructors to hack JavaScript syntax.
+Some of the hacking could probably be removed if I wasn't so attached to the `new` keyword.
+But I think `new Term(...)` is prettier than `genTerm(...)` so that's what I went with.

 ## The files